HenryCWoo/ProjectColada/README.md

 Don't know what to make with the ingredients you have at hand?
 Use the AI Bartender to build you a never-before-seen mixture!

-Notes:
+Notes:\n
-Uses Firebase for user authentication.
+Android Project ProjectColada is deprecated, ProjectColada2 in is development.\n Uses Firebase for user authentication.\n
 SQL database used to hold all recipes, but does not contain user-sensitive information.